KwaiVGI/VMoBA/README.md

 ## 🛠️ Quick Start

-We provide a **clean single-file code** with only VMoBA implmented by FlashAttention and its speed test unit.
+We provide a **clean single-file code** with only VMoBA implemented by FlashAttention along with its speed test unit.
 Feel free to replace Full Attention with VMoBA in any of your models!

 ### Environment Preparation